 In 2017, DeVos was appointed to the Federal Aviation Administration’s Management Advisory Council by U.S. Department of Transportation Secretary Elaine L. Chao, a role he served until 2020.

 DeVos is a two time National Champion sailor, a qualified jet aircraft and helicopter pilot, and a graduate of Northwood University.
-DeVos has been married to the former Betsy Prince for over 41 years and they now have eight children and eight grandchildren.
+DeVos has been married to the former Betsy Prince for over 41 years and they now have eight children and nine grandchildren.

 The Windquest Group,

 Founder and Board President, West Michigan Aviation Academy;